techgrounds/techgrounds-techgroundsStudent/01_Linux_3/verslag.md

 Dit is het symbool om de output van een command de input te maken van een andere command.

 ## Opdracht
 1. Use the echo command and output redirection to write a new sentence into your text file using the command line.
 The new sentence should contain the word ‘techgrounds’.
+2. *Use a command to write the contents of your text file to the terminal.
+Make use of a command to filter the output so that only the sentence containing ‘techgrounds’ appears.*

 ## Gebruikte bronnen
 Wederom chatGPT gebruikt.
 Ik zal i.c. hieronder de antwoorden van chatGPT plaatsen waar ik mee gewerkt heb.